robharrop/robharrop.github.io/_drafts/2016-02-20-service-latency-and-utilisation.md

 utilisation and take action as it approaches the 80% danger zone.

 When testing system performance, loading a system much beyond the 80% utilisation mark will likely result in latencies that are wildly unacceptable.
-Loading that system at close to 100% and you should expect to wait quite some time to see your tests complete!
+Load that system at close to 100% and you should expect to wait quite some time to see your tests complete!